emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## Willow
-### Score: 16/26
-1. Streams load very fast. ✔️
-1. Content mostly 720p but it does give lower options too. 🟡
-1. Finds popular things with no issue, including older content. ✔️
-1. Only 1 server but it is fast. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is good, feels very modern and search shows results as you type. ✔️
-1. Site is lacking subtitle features. ❌
-1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## NEPU